 For your hosting you’ll pay a monthly fee – often less than $10 – and in return anyone will be able to visit your site.
 There are many types of hosting plans, but we’d recommend sticking with a basic option at first.
 This should provide all the resources you need for a fledgling podcast site, and you can always upgrade later on.

 Step 2: Install WordPress Through Your Web Host

-Once you’ve signed up for a hosting plan, you can install your WordPress website.
+With most solutions, WordPress already comes pre-installed with your website hosting plan.
+If that’s not the case for you, once you’ve signed up for a hosting plan, you can install your WordPress website.
 Exactly how you do this will vary, depending on your provider.
 Many offer simplified or even one-click installation features, which helps to speed up the process.

 Some of the premium hosting providers will already install WordPress for you, so that’s the easiest way to get started.
 If you’re on a budget, you can still use one of the cheaper hosting providers and use their installation options.

 Many traditional web hosts will provide you access to something called cPanel, which is a centralized dashboard where you can manage your hosting plan and website.
 There, you’ll want to look for a WordPress installation option, which should be clearly labeled: